dascentral/ubuntu-dotfiles/README.md

 ### Disable password authentication

-Passwords are one of the least secure ways to protect a server.
+Passwords are one of the least secure ways to grant access to a server.
 We want to force login via SSH keys by turning off `PasswordAuthentication` within the SSH config.

 Edit `/etc/ssh/sshd_config` and set `PasswordAuthentication` to no.